 Something else to consider when setting up your portfolio is the sequence-of-returns risk.
 When you begin to draw income from a fund's underlying investments, you’re susceptible to market fluctuations.
 If you’re forced to sell your investments in a down market, you may have to take a greater portion of the fund to maintain your income.
 That, in turn, leaves you with less remaining money invested, reducing the amount you can earn on your principal.

 By adding an income annuity to your portfolio, you can lower the risk of outliving your money.
 Remember, similar to other investment products, annuities have fees associated with them, and some types may limit the liquidity of your money.
-Be sure to consult with a financial advisor about how an annuity might work for you.
+Be sure to consult with a financial professional about how an annuity might work for you.

 Basically, the goal when building any retirement portfolio is trying to figure out exactly how much money you’re going to need to enjoy “retirementhood.”
 But it’s that inconvenient reality of not knowing how long you’re going to live that will make even the most freewheeling spenders a bit more fiscally stringent.
 So how do you consider a vacation or new Jacuzzi when you have no idea if you’ll have enough money?
 An annuity can alleviate some of that uncertainty by allowing you to see exactly how much money you’ll have each month so you can spend and enjoy retirement accordingly.

 You can call retirement whatever you want because it is many different things to many different people.
 The common denominator is the desire to minimize the worry and maximize the enjoyment.
 Adding an annuity to your retirement portfolio can help you achieve precisely that.
-Consider sitting down with a financial advisor to find out more and see if you have what you’ll need to enjoy retirement.
+Consider sitting down with a financial professional to find out more and see if you have what you’ll need to enjoy retirement.
 No matter what you choose to call it.